hashicorp/terraform-provider-aws/docs/contributing/running-and-writing-acceptance-tests.md

 ```

 Please note that the default region for the testing is `us-west-2` and must be
-overriden via the `AWS_DEFAULT_REGION` environment variable, if necessary.
+overridden via the `AWS_DEFAULT_REGION` environment variable, if necessary.
 This
 is especially important for testing AWS GovCloud (US), which requires:

 ```sh